 -International Academic Programs: As a cornerstone of its outreach to post-secondary institutions, LACC provides funding to support various FIU international learning opportunities related to Brazil.
 Such programs include the Mercosur Professional Development in International Business, which targets university and community college faculty, and the Business in Brazil Study Abroad which targets undergraduate and graduate marketing and management students, as well as Latin American Studies students.
 Both programs are co-sponsored by FIU CIBER and LACC.

 -LACC Interdisciplinary Affiliated Faculty Colloquium Series: This series provides an important forum for the promotion and dissemination of LACC faculty research related to Portuguese and Brazilian Studies.
-Related colloquia have highlighted LACC faculty research on focuses on politics, law, culture, media and business in contemporary Brazil and featured presentations from FIU faculty including, Manuel Gomez, Law; Ana Maria Bidegain, Religious Studies; Victor Uribe, History; William Newburry, Business; Nicola Gavioli and Augusta Vono, Modern Languages, and Raul Reis, Dean, Journalism and Mass Communication.
+Related colloquia have highlighted LACC faculty research on focuses on politics, law, culture, media and business in contemporary Brazil and featured presentations from FIU faculty including, Manuel Gomez, Law; Ana Maria Bidegain, Religious Studies; Victor Uribe, History; William Newburry, Business, and Nicola Gavioli and Augusta Vono, Modern Languages.

 -LACC Outreach Events and Community Programming: LACC works closely with the FIU Portuguese Program, FIU Modern Languages, FIU Brazilian Culture Club, FIU Journalism and other partners on a variety of outreach events throughout the year.
 Recent events have examined the marketing strategies of Embraer, legacies of Brazil's dictatorship, infrastructure and security demands in preparation for the World Cup and Olympics, culture and performance in Carnival, and freedom of the press in Brazil.